jiloj/jtagger/README.md

 * There are several clues that are an extreme split between categories, in that the same word is used in various contexts, and the Jeopardy! writers take advantage of this.
 The current approach is to arbitrarily pick one of the possibilities.
 This should codified for future annotation.
 * Some categories are improperly defined between themselves such as theatre and literature, opera and music, politics and history, and classics and religion.
 Furthermore, a category like words intersects with all of them.
 These distinctions should be made more clear.
+* When taking into consideration a category for a question, look closely at the answer and category as these are high information density points.
+The answer is the thing we are actually looking for and it's semantic meaning will play heavily into the category and also for category, which will prime us for the type of answer.